Vifa: Reestablisment

-Nearly succeeding in bankrupting SEAS, the Danish site broke away in 1981, creating its own identity under the brand name "Vifa" (an abbreviation of "Videbæk Fabrikker").
-While the first Vifa products were simply rebadged SEAS units, predominantly made using SEAS-owned tools, Vifa would develop and bring to market their own complete range of loudspeaker drivers over the next few years, rising to become a major player in the European loudspeaker business.
+Nearly succeeding in bankrupting SEAS, the Danish site broke away in the late summer of 1981, eventually creating its own identity under the brand "Vifa" (an abbreviation of "Videbæk Fabrikker", a registered representation of the actual manufacturing facilities).
+While the first Vifa-branded products were simply a continuation of older SEAS designs, and predominantly made using SEAS-owned tools, Vifa would over the next few years develop and bring to market their own complete range of loudspeaker drivers, in time rising to become a major player in the European loudspeaker business.
 A US subsidiary was established in 1982.

 With the acquisition of high-end manufacturer Scan-Speak in 1987-89, the Vifa-Speak A/S corporation was formed.
-Vifa continued to gear their production towards higher quality speaker drivers, and the resulting "Premium Line" models entered the market in the mid-90's.
-Scan-Speak kept its autonomy in research and development, and after production was eventually moved to Videbæk, they benefited from Vifa's infrastructure and finances.
+Scan-Speak kept its autonomy in research and development, but production was eventually moved to Videbæk in order to benefit from Vifa's infrastructure and finances.
+The two brands were kept separate, but Vifa also began gearing their own production towards higher quality speaker drivers.
+Their resulting "Premium Line" model program entered the market in the mid-90s, with a couple of notable innovations.

 Consolidation attempts

-In 2000, Vifa and Scan-Speak took over the shares of troubled fellow Danish loudspeaker manufacturer Peerless Fabrikkerne AS.
-Together, they formed DST (Danish Sound Technology).
-The products would still be marketed under the old brand names, in addition to an all-new Logic brand.

-Together, the two manufacturers represented some of the finest know-how in the loudspeaker business, but combining the manufacturing structures would prove difficult.
-While Vifa-Speak's production made extensive use of standardized sub-assembly, allowing for great flexibility, Peerless' manufacturing closely resembled a sequential production line, which placed different requirements on e.g. the curing time of glue and other chemicals.
-Also, while the latter was suitable for uniform high-volume production, flexibility would carry an intrinsic cost.
+In 2000, Vifa-Speak took over the shares of troubled fellow Danish loudspeaker manufacturer Peerless Fabrikkerne AS.
+Together, they formed DST (Danish Sound Technology), representing some of the finest know-how in the loudspeaker business.
+Combining their manufacturing structures would prove difficult, though: While Vifa-Speak's production made extensive use of standardized sub-assembly, allowing for great flexibility towards their customers, Peerless' manufacturing closely resembled a sequential production line.
+While the latter was suitable for uniform high-volume production, any level of design customization would carry an intrinsicly higher cost.
+It also placed different requirements on e.g. the curing time of glue, necessitating a continued double stockpile of chemicals and other materials.

-Peerless, while widely renowned for quality and with a history even predating the Videbæk factory, had at the time been unable to turn a profit for two decades.
-Further economic constraints soon forced the new company to look for investors.
-In order to generate funds, the Vifa brand was sold off, and in 2005, the Cupertino, California based startup company Tymphany acquired DST.
-It is believed that Tymphany at least partly wanted to secure manufacturing facilities for their LAT ("Linear Array Transducer", first shown at CES 2005) line of subwoofers, although those products wouldn't prove very successful in the market.
-Financial concerns eventually led to the establishment of manufacturing plants in China, and in 2009, the entire production of loudspeakers was moved there, except for the Scan-Speak branch, which would eventually end up in ownership of a group of original management and engineers.
+DST's product tree would largely remain the same, and marketing continued under the well-established Vifa, Scan-Speak and Peerless brand names.
+Although introducing an all-new Logic brand to target lower-cost segments, limited synergy thus resulted from the merger in practice.
+The economical boost would also prove temporary: While widely renowned for fine quality and with a history even predating the Videbæk factory, Peerless had at the time of the merger been unable to turn a profit for two decades.
+Funds spent developing their NXT flat-panel loudspeaker technology, although promising, failed to deliver returns for DST.
+On the manufacturing side, Vifa's commissioning of a production facility in Panyu, China one year prior to the merger further drained DST.
+In order to generate much-needed funds, the Vifa brand was finally sold to Guoguang Electric Corp. in 2004.